ingria/ajax2mqtt/README.md

 ## What is it?
 This app takes messages from [ajax security modules](https://ajax.systems) and sends them via MQTT, making possible to use Ajax devices in your Homeassistant or Homebridge, save telemetry to InfluxDB, etc.

-It **doesn’t use Ajax cloud services**, doesn’t require internet connection and doesn’t expose any data outside of local network.
+It doesn’t use Ajax cloud services, doesn’t require internet connection and doesn’t expose any data outside of local network.
 However it requires special hardware module to interface Ajax wireless protocol (see [Required Hardware](#required-hardware) section below).
+Setting this module up is trivial and doesn't require special skills or tools.

 ### Supported devices
 - [uartBridge](https://ajax.systems/products/uartbridge)